JoshWComeau

 Here's an interactive file explorer.
 Feel free to poke around and see how things are structured!

-The files in this demo are JavaScript, but this structure works just as well for TypeScript projects!
+The files in this demo are JavaScript, but I use this same structure in my TypeScript projects and it works just as well!

 Let's start by talking about my priorities, the things I've optimized for.